-Join us on Friday, Aug.
-23, 2019 for the ninth annual Northwestern Movement and Rehabilitation Science (MRS) Training Day, bringing together scientists and students across departments and programs to showcase Northwestern University's research advancements in MRS. In the past eight years, we have had successful meetings with almost 100 attendees representing diverse disciplines and institutions involved in MRS research.
+Join us on Friday, August 20, 2021 for the eleventh annual Northwestern Movement and Rehabilitation Science (MRS) Training Day, bringing together scientists and students across departments and programs to showcase Northwestern University's research advancements in MRS. In the past ten years, we have had successful meetings with almost 100 attendees representing diverse disciplines and institutions involved in MRS research.

 MRS Event Page